Cranberry sauce is so easy to make with just 3 ingredients. It is tangy, sweet and perfect for your holiday meal. Try it today for an easy side dish.

 • Add orange Zest: Add a little bit of orange zest from an orange peel before you cook it to bump up the citrus flavor.

-• Maple Syrup: Cut the sugar in half and then add in maple syrup to a slightly different flavor.
+• Maple Syrup: Cut the sugar in half and then add in pure maple syrup to a slightly different flavor.
+You can also substitute with honey instead of maple syrup.

 • Fresh or Frozen Cranberries: We have made this recipe with fresh or frozen and it works great.